T-Troll/alienfx-tools/Doc/alienfx-gui.md

 !["Fans and Power" tab](https://github.com/T-Troll/alienfx-tools/blob/master/Doc/img/gui-fans-6.png?raw=true)

-Fan and BIOS power profile settings can be defined at this tab.
+Fan settings and BIOS power modes can be defined at this tab.

 First, take a look at "Power mode" drop-down - it can control system predefined power modes.
 For manual fan control switch it to "Manual".
 You can edit mode name by selecting it and type new name.
 First power mode always named "Manual", and the last power mode is a special one, named "G-mode" (if supported at you system).
 It's accelerate performance of the system, but set fans to maximal RPMs available.